 His love for the wilderness and his dedication to conservation has culminated in a new jungle lodge on the periphery of that very Park.

 Aramness Gir is Jimmy’s vision for a lodge that encapsulates the essence of Gujarat.
-It’s the birth of a new Indian safari experience, a village style lodge entrenched in the local culture, designed with authenticity and luxury in equal measure and a wildlife experience that rewrites the script.
+It’s the birth of a new Indian safari experience, a village style safari lodge in India entrenched in the local culture, designed with authenticity and luxury in equal measure and a wildlife experience that rewrites the script.

 Our name is the hybrid of two Gujarati words: aram (peace/rest) and ness (local village) and represents a unique vision for a village style lodge.
 Look closely at our logo and you’ll see the antlers of the spotted chital deer – one of our resident forest dwellers – as well as the taara (star) that guides guests on their journey of connection to this place.

 Ours is the only boutique lodge that borders the Sasan Gir National Park.
 Here, the last remaining Asiatic lions in the world coexist with the semi-nomadic Maldhari tribe.
 Supporting these rare lions and respecting their natural habitat is an honour and a privilege.

 By making small and meaningful differences every day, we can create significant change.

 We believe that sustainability is not a one step equation, but rather a multi-faceted approach to a long term impact.

 Sustainability encompasses every aspect of the business from the way it is built to the way it operates.

 In the building of our lodge, wherever possible we have chosen organic and natural materials.
 Sensitive to the ethos and culture of the region, hand-cut sandstone, sun-baked clay roof tiles and reclaimed wood were ethically sourced from the surrounding villages and Gujarat.